Venus Williams: 2023: 30th year on the WTA Tour, ongoing struggle with injuries

 In January, she received a wildcard for the main draw of Auckland Open, and started her 30th year on the WTA Tour with a straight-sets victory over fellow American Katie Volynets in the first round.
 She opened the second round by winning the first set against Zhu Lin but then went on to lose the match when she dropped the next two sets.
 Williams received a main draw wildcard to the 2023 Australian Open but was forced to withdraw after sustaining an injury in her second round match against Lin in Auckland.
 The injury caused Williams to miss the rest of the hard court swing and the clay season.

 Williams received a wildcard at the Rosmalen Grass Court Championships where she lost in the first round to Céline Naef.
 Venus then competed in the 2023 Birmingham Classic and won her first match as a 43-year-old, defeating Camilla Giorgi in over three hours in an epic three-set thriller.
 It was her first victory over a top 50 player in almost four years.
 The success was short-lived, and Williams fell in the second round to Jelena Ostapenko in another close three-set match.
 Williams continued to be hampered by injuries during the match and received an off-court medical timeout.
 Williams received a wildcard to the 2023 Wimbledon main draw but lost in straight sets to Elina Svitolina in the first round, suffering a serious knee injury.
 Williams expressed frustration at her improving form being affected by injuries, stating in her post-match press conference that the injuries were "hard to process emotionally, mentally and physically on the court".

 Williams lost in the first round of the Canadian Open in Montreal but secured her first Top 20 win in more than four years with a straight sets win over No. 16 seed Veronika Kudermetova in the Western & Southern Open.
 She followed that win with a lopsided first set win over rising star Zheng Qinwen but eventually lost the next two sets and the match.
-The first set was described as "vintage Venus" and gave hope for Williams' return to the US Open.
+The first set was described as "vintage Venus" and gave hope for Williams's return to the US Open.

-At the US Open, in her first round match, which was also Williams' 100th career US Open match, she suffered one of her most lopsided Grand Slam losses, winning only two games against qualifier Greet Minnen.
+At the US Open, in her first round match, which was also Williams's 100th career US Open match, she suffered one of her most lopsided Grand Slam losses, winning only two games against qualifier Greet Minnen.

 Williams ended the 2023 season ranked No. 412 in the world.